realnimish/polkadot-amm/tutorial.md

 cargo +nightly contract test
 ```

-Next we will learn how to deploy the contract on a public testnet in the next section.
+Next, we will learn how to deploy the contract on a public testnet in the next section.

 # Deploying the smart contract

 We will deploy our ink! smart contract on Jupiter A1 testnet of Patract ([More info](https://docs.patract.io/en/jupiter/network)).
 If you wish to deploy on a local node or some other testnet instead, change the `blockchainUrl` variable in [src/constants.js](src/constants.js) file to point to their respective endpoint.

-First we need to build our ink! project to obtain the necessary artifacts.
+First, we need to build our ink! project to obtain the necessary artifacts.
 From your ink! project directory run the following command in the terminal:

 ```text
 cargo +nightly contract build --release